 It can be very hard to know how to help someone you know who is in difficulty.
 You may be left feeling concerned, unsure and even frustrated as to how to help.
-If you are worried, it can help to get a different perspective, by talking through your concerns with a friend, tutor, counsellor/psychological therapist or the Student Mental Health Manager (email@example.com) to clarify what are the best ways to help.
+If you are worried, it can help to get a different perspective, by talking through your concerns with a friend, tutor, counsellor/psychological therapist or the Student Mental Health Advisor (email@example.com) to clarify what are the best ways to help.

 All core Counselling & Mental Health staff members employed by the University are qualified and belong to professional bodies.
 All initial assessment appointments are carried out by one our core team.